 Humboldt State University offers one of the largest accredited undergraduate environmental engineering programs in the United States.
 The Environmental Resources Engineering (ERE) program was one of the first environmental programs accredited by the ABET Environmental Engineering Guidelines and has been accredited since 1981.

-Job growth in environmental resources engineering is projected to be high; Fortune magazine lists environmental engineering in the top twenty careers.
-HSU’s ERE graduates are sought after by many employers, particularly engineering consulting firms, state and federal resource agencies, and utilities.
+Environmental engineer consistently ranks as one of CNNMoney/Payscale's Best Jobs in America, the "top 100 careers with big growth, great pay and satisfying work" (money.cnn. com/pf/best-jobs).
+HSU's ERE graduates are sought after by many employers, particularly engineering consulting firms, state and federal resource agencies, and utilities.
 Many are self-employed as consulting engineers.
-Our graduates are very successful when they attend graduate school, and over 20 are current or past university faculty members.
+Our graduates are also very successful when they attend graduate school.

 As an ERE student, you will learn to apply fundamental science and engineering principles to solve complex environmental resource management problems.
 Four resource areas are addressed in our curriculum: water, air, land, and energy.
 Specific topics include water treatment, water resources planning, groundwater hydrology, renewable energy development, energy efficiency analysis, soil remediation, ecological restoration, solid waste management, indoor air quality, environmental fluid mechanics, river hydraulics, constructed wetlands design, and wastewater treatment and reuse.
 An interdisciplinary approach prepares students to understand and solve problems and to consider the trade-offs among social, economic, and ethical objectives.